Fundraising

 Chab Dai Coalition

-The 24 Hour Race helps finance programs through 49 Cambodian NGOs by supporting Chab Dai Collection’s work with anti-slavery organisations.
+The 24 Hour Race helped finance programs through 49 Cambodian NGOs by supporting Chab Dai Collection’s work with anti-slavery organisations.
 Chab Dai Collection develops best practises, connecting programs and providing much needed support to under-resourced NGOs.
 Some of their programs include prevention, protection, intervention, aftercare, reintegration, vocational training, employment provision for victims of slavery.

 Banning Slavery in Nepal